curlybracketshq/giovanni.curlybrackets.it/_posts/2016-04-16-android-experiment-contest-post-mortem.markdown

 those data in background in order to notify the system and other users of current user's status changes.

-I fall back to get raw events from the step counter sensor.
-I built a background service inspired by [github.com/googlesamples/android-BatchStepSensor](https://github.com/googlesamples/android-BatchStepSensor).
+I fell back to retrieve raw events from the step counter sensor with a background service inspired by [github.com/googlesamples/android-BatchStepSensor](https://github.com/googlesamples/android-BatchStepSensor).
 The result is quite reliable on many devices where I tested the app with a couple of exceptions.